megastef/ny/Readme.md

-# n
+# ny (fork of n with iojs support)

-Simple flavour of node binary management, no subshells, no profile setup, no convoluted api, just _simple_.
+Simple flavour of iojs binary management, no subshells, no profile setup, no convoluted api, just _simple_.

  ![](https://i.cloudup.com/59cA8VEDae.gif)

 ## Installation

-    $ npm install -g n
+    $ npm install -g ny

 or

     $ make install

 to `$HOME`.
-Prefix later calls to `n` with `N_PREFIX=$HOME`
+Prefix later calls to `ny` with `NY_PREFIX=$HOME`

-    $ PREFIX=$HOME make install
+    $ NY_PREFIX=$HOME make install

 ### Installing Binaries

 Install a few nodes:

-    $ n 0.8.14
+    $ ny 1.0.4
-    $ n 0.8.17
+    $ ny 1.0.2
-    $ n 0.9.6
+    $ ny 1.0.1

-Type `n` to prompt selection of an installed node.
+Type `ny` to prompt selection of an installed iojs.
 Use the up / down arrow to navigate, and press enter or the right arrow to select, or ^C to cancel:

-    $ n
+    $ ny

-      0.8.14
+      1.0.1
-    ο 0.8.17
+    ο 1.0.3
-      0.9.6
+      1.0.4

 Use or install the latest official release:

-    $ n latest
+    $ ny latest

 Use or install the stable official release:

-    $ n stable
+    $ ny stable

 Switch to the previous version you were using:

-    $ n prev
+    $ ny prev

 ### Removing Binaries

 Remove some versions:

-    $ n rm 0.9.4 v0.10.0
+    $ ny rm 1.0.4 v1.0.1

 Instead of using `rm` we can simply use `-`:

-    $ n - 0.9.4
+    $ ny - 1.0.4

 ### Binary Usage

-When running multiple versions of node, we can target them directly by asking `n` for the binary path:
+When running multiple versions of iojs, we can target them directly by asking `ny` for the binary path:

-    $ n bin 0.9.4
+    $ ny bin 1.0.4
-    /usr/local/n/versions/0.9.4/bin/node
+    /usr/local/n/versions/1.0.4/bin/node

-Or by using a specific version through `n`'s `use` sub-command:
+Or by using a specific version through `ny`'s `use` sub-command:

-    $ n use 0.9.4 some.js
+    $ ny use 1.0.4 some.js

 with flags:

-    $ n as 0.9.4 --debug some.js
+    $ ny as 1.0.4 --debug some.js

 ## Usage

- Output from `n --help`:
+ Output from `ny --help`:

-    Usage: n [options] [COMMAND] [args]
+    Usage: ny [options] [COMMAND] [args]

     Commands:

-      n                            Output versions installed
+      ny                            Output versions installed
-      n latest                     Install or activate the latest node release n stable                     Install or activate the latest stable node release n <version>                  Install node <version>
+      ny latest                     Install or activate the latest iojs release ny stable                     Install or activate the latest stable iojs release ny <version>                  Install iojs <version>
-      n use <version> [args ...]
-Execute node <version> with [args ...] n bin <version>              Output bin path for <version>
+      ny use <version> [args ...]
+Execute iojs <version> with [args ...] ny bin <version>              Output bin path for <version>
-      n rm <version ...>           Remove the given version(s) n --latest                   Output the latest node version available n --stable                   Output the latest stable node version available n ls                         Output the versions of node available
+      ny rm <version ...>           Remove the given version(s) ny --latest                   Output the latest iojs version available ny --stable                   Output the latest stable iojs version available ny ls                         Output the versions of iojs available

     Options: